LorenzoMauro/Vortex/README.md

 1. A mode reliant on Optix shader binding tables and functions for the architectural framework.
 2. A wavefront architecture mode that combines Optix functions for ray tracing with CUDA kernels for shading tasks, and SOA data structures to minimize divergence.

-This wavefront architecture was indispensable for the integration of neural networks within the rendering loop.
-With this setup, it's feasible to employ a neural network, currently crafted with [LibTorch](https://pytorch.org/cppdocs/), for both training and inference during rendering.
+The wavefront architecture has been crucial to employ a neural network for path guiding and use it for training and inference during rendering.
+Currently the network is developed with [LibTorch](https://pytorch.org/cppdocs/).
 An eventual transition to [tiny-cuda](https://github.com/NVlabs/tiny-cuda-nn) is on the horizon, though immediate constraints make libTorch a more practical choice.

 ### Features & Capabilities
-Vortex support for instancing and, thanks to the integration of the mdl-sdk, is compatible with a broad range of materials.
-An in-house "uber-shader" has also been crafted, drawing inspiration from the Disney principled shader and Blender's equivalent.
-Futhermore Vortex also implements adaptive sampling, firefly removale, tone mapping and denoising with the Optix Denoiser.
+Vortex support instancing and, thanks to the integration of the mdl-sdk, is compatible with a broad range of materials.
+An in-house "uber-shader" has also been developed, drawing inspiration from the Disney principled shader and Blender's equivalent.
+Futhermore Vortex also implements adaptive sampling, firefly removal, tone mapping and denoising with the Optix Denoiser.

 ### Neural Network Path Guiding
 The highlight of Vortex is its use of neural networks for path guiding.
 In the wavefront architecture, bounce information is retained.
 During training, a neural network is fine-tuned to generate a distribution from which ray extension samples are derived.
 This training minimizes the KL divergence between the sample's distribution value and the light transport equation's returned value.
 This lets Vortex produce samples that simultaneously consider light distribution and material properties, greatly speeding up variance reduction in challenging scenes.